JustinTOh/FullStack/server/README.md

 `npm install`

-2. configure `config.env` with connection string and port.
+2. configure `config.env` with your mongodb connection string and port.

 3. run your node server backend.